 Pentax K-S1 – This was my re-entry into the world of photography.
-It has a crop frame and works well as a second camera while I’m doing a time-lapse or long exposure.
+It has a crop frame and works well as a second camera while I’m doing time-lapse photography (see guide) or a long exposure (guide).

 Sigma 35mm f/1.4 DG Art – This was my first prime lens and still gets used today.
 It has a wonderful depth and gives loads of clear detail.